tony-aw/tinycodet/README.md

   the logical operators.
 Adjusted the documentation in accordance with the aforementioned changes, improved the lay-out of the documentation, and clarified the documentation even more.
+- 11 July: last update unintentionally created a bug; bug now fixed.
+  Added some minor features (see Details).
+Details: Last update unintentionally created a bug; bug now fixed.
+Also added the `verbose` argument to `import_as`, as the function now gives info on conflicts and so on in its attributes.
+Created some fake packages JUST for the sake of thorough testing.
+The tests are not part of R CMD CHECK (because it doesn’t like packages defined inside package folder), and not uploaded here on GitHub; but I do perform the test with fake packages everytime I update this R package

 FUTURE PLANS: